cloudControl/documentation/Guides/Ruby/HelloWorld.md

 end
 ~~~

-## Declare dependencies with Pip
+## Declare dependencies and configuration
-As you are building a Rack-based app, the [cloudControl-platform][cloudControl] recognizes your dependencies by the file called Gemfile and your settings by the file called config.ru, both in your project-root.
+As you are building a [Rack](http://rack.github.com/)-based app, the [cloudControl-platform][cloudControl] recognizes your dependencies by the file called `Gemfile` and your server settings by the file called `config.ru`, both in your project-root.

 Let's create them: